What drives long term value?

 In our previous article, we examined the Art of Business Development.
 During our high-level review, all roads were pointing to these buzz words long term value.
 Who are we creating long term value for?
 Client or firm?
 What does long term value even mean?
 Is it all just fluff?
 Or the secret to successful business?

-How we do business today is not the same as how business was conducted a decade ago or one hundred years ago.
+How we do business today is not the same as how we did business a decade ago or one hundred years ago.
 There has been a shift which no firm can ignore.
 Clients are in control now more than ever before.
 Clients want more for less.
 They want you to understand them and provide them with solutions, delivered in a style that suits them.
-How does such demand fit your firm’s ability to supply profitably?
+How does that demand fit your firm’s ability to supply profitably?

 Before we get into the weeds of trying to define the drivers of long-term value, we need to set the record straight.
 For those who continue to confuse business development with marketing or sales, or worse yet, those who still refer to all professions outside the scope of their own as ‘non-lawyers’ and bundle various administrative, accounting, tech, marketing, BD, PR, and other professions into the bucket ‘non-’, it is important we eliminate all ambiguity and define our terms.
 (This will help us later).

 Marketing is what businesses do to promote their business.

 Sales is, as the word suggests, focused on the short-term goal of selling.

 Salespeople use marketing to help promote their business to help them sell.

 Business development is a little like sales, as the end goal is to sell, and marketing is used as an aide to promote the business and help the ‘sales process’.
 However, unlike pure sales, business developers are focused on improving profitability and generating revenues not only for the short term, but also, and much more so, for the long term.

 When we talk about “creating long term value”, we mean creating value for both your client and for your own business or your firm.
 That brings us back to our question.
 How do we create long term value?